Q: Where is St. Stephen’s University?

 - We are a small close-knit community with no more than 30 new students enrolled each year.
 There is no smaller university in Canada (and maybe the world).

-- We offer challenging academics that enable our graduates entry into Master’s programs, often with significant funding, as well as an environment for spiritual growth and exploration which we consider as important as academic growth for students wanting to contribute to society.
+- We offer challenging academics (that get our graduates into Master’s programs, often with significant funding), as well as an environment for spiritual exploration, which we consider as important as academic growth for students wanting to contribute to society.

 - We enjoy life together on a daily basis, cooking, eating, cleaning and travelling together as well as studying.
 Students share in the daily work of running the university, which keeps costs down and gets everyone used to the daily chores that are part of normal adult life.